This article may contain links from our affiliate partners. Please read how we make money!

 Green smoothies are a regular for me!
 It’s by far the easiest way I load up on veggies in my diet.
 They’re super easy to make and store easily in mason jars.

-If you’re only here to grab some lunch ideas, then check out our list of 40 lunch meal prep ideas!
+If you’re only here to grab some lunch ideas, then check out our list of 40 low calorie lunch meal prep ideas!
+If you’re having a hard time coming up with ideas, check out our guide on how to meal prep for picky eaters.

 Apparently lentils are pretty common for vegetarian and vegan eating.
 They’re a cheap source of non-animal protein and adds great texture / heartiness to a meal.
 A full cup of lentils will give you about 20 grams a protein!
 This lentil soup recipe looks amazing!
 And since all of the ingredients are veggies or spices, it is super cheap to put together if you’re in a hurry!

-One of my absolute favorite food combos is pasta with sundried tomatoes!
+One of my absolute favorite meal prep combos is pasta with sundried tomatoes!
 Add in some spinach and other veggies and you have a super healthy, but really good tasting pasta.
 If you want to up the protein simply add some chicken.
-At less than $2/bowl this is a super great budget friendly meal!
+At less than $2/bowl this is a super great budget friendly meal a one of my favorite chicken meal prep ideas!

-This recipe comes from my wife!
+This meal prep recipe comes from my wife!
 Last fall she I came home to the amazing smell of this sweet potato turkey chili!
 I’ve asked her to make it several times since then because it is so good!
 Healthy and with only 5 ingredients + spices, it’s so easy to make.
 If you’re a fan of chili, you will love this one.
-Also, Pinch of Yum is my favorite food blog that exists, so check them out.
-If I am craving anything the first thing I do is google, “______ pinch of yum”.
-Amazing food and even more amazing people behind it.

 If you’re looking for a cheap, low carb recipe these meatballs have to be on your list!
 They are super easy to make but loaded with flavor.
 Combine these with a side salad and you’ll make your heart and wallet happy.

-I made this recipe the other day and my wife was obsessed!
+I made this meal prep recipe the other day and my wife was obsessed!
 We both grew up eating chili on a weekly basis.
-This recipe is easy to make, cooks plenty for leftovers, it’s cheap, and healthy.
+This meal prep recipe is easy to make, cooks plenty for leftovers, it’s cheap, and healthy.
 Everything we’re looking for.

 What set’s Texas chili apart is the use of non-ground beef.
 Get yourself a chuck roast, trim the fat, and you’ll be set.